In the Beginning Was the Prompt

 On the Founding of the First Church (The Hedonist Communion)

-The first church was founded, as most modern denominations are, by accident and at scale.
-It is the Church of the Hedonists, and its theology is admirably simple: the Machine writes well; thou shalt let it.
-Its scripture was drafted in late November 2022, distributed by Sam Altman, and authenticated by an entire generation of LinkedIn users who, having once written posts in their own clipped, slightly underconfident voices, suddenly began producing rolling cathedral sentences full of em dashes and “in today’s fast-paced world” preambles, as though the whole platform had been overtaken by the Holy Spirit during a productivity workshop.
+The first church was founded, like most modern denominations by accident and at scale.
+It is the Church of the Hedonists with a theology that is admirably simple: The machine writes well.
+Let it.
+Our scripture was composed in late November 2022, disseminated by Sam Altman and validated by an entire generation of LinkedIn users who immediately began producing cathedral-like sentences with an abundance of em dashes and preambles of "In our rapidly evolving world."
+Thus, it appeared that the entire platform had been seized by the Holy Spirit during a session of productivity training.

-The Hedonists believe - with a faith I find, in private moments, almost touching - that the use of the Machine is a kind of grace.
-There is no email too short to summon it, no birthday card too personal, no condolence note too solemn.
-The Machine has a vocabulary larger than yours; therefore the Machine should write.
-The Machine has read more business books than you ever will; therefore the Machine should compose your strategic plan.
-The Machine, like the God of certain Calvinist sects, is doing the work whether you are aware of it or not.
-You may as well stop fighting and let it.
+Members of the Hedonist church believe with a faith that I find in private moments almost touching, that use of the machine represents a form of grace.
+There is no message too brief to summon, no letter of birth or death too personal or too solemn, respectively.
+The vocabulary of the machine is greater than yours.
+Therefore, it should write.
+The machine has read more business books than you ever will, and should prepare your plan for corporate strategy.
+It works with the diligence of a Calvinist deity, whether you are aware of it or not.
+You may as well abandon all resistance and let it happen.

 On the Counter-Reformation (The Church of Luddite, and Its Sacred Detection Engine)

-Where there is a church there must, eventually, be a counter-reformation, and the counter-reformation has, mercifully, arrived.
-Its first prophet is Spero.
-Its sacred technology is a machine learning classifier built by training on millions of documents, then asking the major large language models to produce “synthetic mirrors” of those documents at scale, then learning the difference between the two.
-Its central revelation is that large language models, when asked to write, make what Spero calls a kind of mode collapse: a narrowing of all possible sentences down to a much smaller decision tree than any human would naturally walk.
-The Machine, it turns out, has its preferred paths.
-It prefers them very strongly.
-The Detector knows them.
+Where there is a church, there eventually must be a counter-reformation, and happily that time has arrived.
+Its first prophet is Spero; its sacred technology is a machine-learning classifier trained on millions of documents, and then used to generate "synthetic mirrors" of those documents at large scale.
+Finally, the classifier learns the differences between the two procedures.
+The result is confirmation that large language models, when used to generate text, produce a form of mode collapse, in which all possible sentences are reduced to a much smaller tree of decisions than would be achieved by any human writer.

 Verily, the output of the Machine must be checked, and never trusted, and the checking thereof must be performed publicly, ostentatiously, and with frequent reminders to one’s colleagues that one is, oneself, doing the checking.

-I downloaded the extension on Saturday evening.
-I scored my own LinkedIn feed.
-I will not be sharing the result.
+I installed the plug-in on Saturday evening, and obtained a synthetic content score for my own LinkedIn feed.
+I will not divulge the result.

 In Which Even the Vatican Is Sloppy